 It is customary practice for most labs to use tension and compression load cells, then determine its specific tension use case based on the requirements of a test project or product design.
 Tension and compression load cells are easily used for tension only but will measure both.
 Load cells can be calibrated in either tension or compression, and both tension and compression.
 The combined is more economical for test labs and most use cases.

 Benefits of Tension Load Cells

 Load cells that measure tension are preferred over other types of load cells when the force being measured is tensile in nature.
 They are accurate, reliable, and can be calibrated to suit different applications and environments.
 Additionally, they are easy to use and require minimal maintenance.

 Accurate measurement of tensile forces: Tension-only load cells are specifically designed to measure tensile forces accurately, without being influenced by compressive or bending forces.
 This makes them ideal for applications where the force being measured is purely tensile, such as in the testing of cables, wires, ropes, or chains used in lifting applications and equipment.
-Interface Tension Links are preferred from some of the lifting and weighing use cases.
+Interface Tension Links are preferred for these types of lifting and weighing use cases.

 High sensitivity and resolution: Tension-only load cells typically have high sensitivity and resolution, meaning they can detect slight changes in the applied force.
 This makes them useful in applications where precise measurements are required, such as in the testing of materials with low tensile strength.

 Easy installation: Tension-only load cells are typically easy to install and use, requiring minimal setup time and equipment.
 They are often designed with attachment points or hooks for attaching to the load being measured, which makes them convenient for use in the field or in a testing lab.